 • Commissioned USS Wasp (LHD-1), 29 July 1989

-• Wasp is a unit of Amphibious Group 2, US Atlantic Fleet, and is homeported at Norfolk, VA.
+• USS Wasp is a unit of Amphibious Group 2, US Atlantic Fleet, and is homeported at Norfolk, VA.

 Specifications: